Care and maintenance

 • Always clean glass surfaces completely instead of just wiping individual areas.

 • If water remains on glass surfaces for a long time and evaporates, limescale stains will form.
-It is therefore always advisable to wipe dry immediately.
+It is therefore always advisable to wipe the surface dry immediately.
 Limescale deposits can be removed with a mild vinegar solution.

 Attention!